 Inventory Item Kits

 A kit is a bundle of stock and non-stock items that increases the value of the kit components.
-In MYOB Advanced, you can use kits of inventory items if your organization sells multiple inventory items together and wants to track these items as a whole.
+In MYOB Acumatica, you can use kits of inventory items if your organization sells multiple inventory items together and wants to track these items as a whole.
 For example, suppose that an organization sells cheese and wine and also offers nicely packed baskets with a bottle of wine and a set of cheese that pairs well with this wine.
 To track these baskets in inventory, the organization uses kits, which include a bottle of wine, several cheeses, and a basket as stock items, and the delivery service and packaging as non-stock items.

 Note: To use the kit functionality, make sure the Kit Assembly feature is enabled on the Enable/Disable Features (CS100000) form.